-The Proposal: Proposition is a Charter amendment that would change the local recall process.
-Under Proposition , a recall petition can be started only if an elected official has held office for at least 12 months.
-Proposition would require recall petitions to be submitted at least 18 months before the next scheduled election for that office.
+The Proposal: Proposition \\\ is a Charter amendment that would change the local recall process.
+Under Proposition \\\, a recall petition can be started only if an elected official has held office for at least 12 months.
+Proposition \\\ would also prevent a recall election within 12 months of the next scheduled election for that office.
 For members of the Board of Supervisors, San Francisco Unified school board or San Francisco City College board of trustees, the new deadline would be based on when their seat is scheduled for an election.

-Proposition would also change the appointment process for a vacancy created by a recall.
-A person appointed to fill a vacancy cannot be a candidate for that vacant seat in the following election.
+Proposition \\ would also change the appointment process for a vacancy created by a recall.
+A person appointed to fill a vacancy could not be a candidate for that vacant seat in the following election.
 This rule would apply to all recalls, including the recall of the current District Attorney.